The Trust was set up in 1975 with proceeds from "The Genius of China" exhibition held at the Royal Academy in 1974.

 Hon.
 Treasurer: Professor Anthony Moore

-- Professor of International Emergency Medicine, University of ManchesterDr Mark Wilks
+- Professor of Biochemistry, University of SussexDr Mark Wilks

 - Dept of Microbiology, Barts and the London Hospital, Queen Mary University LondonChairman: Dr Frances Wood